jghauser/papis.nvim/README.md

 ### Failing to populate the database

 Papis.nvim reads all `info.yaml` files to create its sqlite database.
 A common problem occurs when the Papis library contains faults that papis.nvim cannot deal with.
-This will lead to errors like:
+This will lead to errors like

 <details>